MeretVogel/Big-Scale_Analytics_Project/README.md

 [3]
 R. Balyan, K. S. McCarthy, et D. S. McNamara, Comparing Machine Learning Classification Approaches for Predicting Expository Text Difficulty.
 2018.

+* "These experiments demonstrated the potential of using hierarchical approaches in text difficulty classification, but also indicated that no one single approach was most accurate."

 [4]
 G. Leroy et D. Kauchak, « The effect of word familiarity on actual and perceived text difficulty », Journal of the American Medical Informatics Association, vol. 21, no e1, p. e169 e172, févr.
 2014.

+* "Our results show that word frequency is strongly associated with both actual difficulty and perceived difficulty.
+Words with higher frequency were more often defined correctly and were labeled as appearing less difficult."

 [5]
 N. Gala, S. Profile, T. François, C. Fairon, U. C. D. Louvain, et P. B. Pascal, Towards a French lexicon with difficulty measures:  NLP helping to bridge the gap between traditional dictionaries and specialized lexicons.
 2016.

+*

 ## 📊 Data Sources